Gramigna Panna, Piselli e Salsiccia

 This dish has deep roots in Emilia Romagna.
 Growing up Giacomo enjoyed this dish weekly in school and at home.
 The traditional dish does not use peas but we love the little pop of texture and brightness they bring to this dish.
 Simple, delicious, crowd pleasing.

-Active time: 20 minutes
+Prep time: 20 minutes

-Serves: 4 Adults
+Servings: 4 Adults

 Ingredients